-Class Description А The cause has disappeared and the alarm must be manually acknowledged.
-It is not possible to acknowledge the alarm until the cause is removed.
-The manual acknowledgement ultimately В gives the ventilation unit permission to restart.
+Class Description А The cause has disappeared and the alarm must be manually acknowledged. В gives the ventilation unit permission to restart.
 Class A and B are identical.
-It is useful to be able to distinguish between actions for the same type of resetting. с The alarm is automatically acknowledged when the cause is removed.
+It is useful to be able to distinguish between actions for the same type of resetting. С The alarm is automatically acknowledged when the cause is removed.
 The alarm class (C) is mainly used as a warning, although depending on the configured action, it is possible to stop the machine.
 It is not possible to manually acknowledge this type of alarm.

-15.3.
+17.3.
 Alarm action